Fractional Chern insulator states in an isolated flat band of zero Chern number: Isolated flat band of zero Chern number in anisotropic lattice models

-Here we go to the opposite limit, i.e. to obtain an isolated flat band by introducing anisotropy $\eta$ of single particle hopping to fully gap the touching point [Fig.~\ref{Fig_band}(c)].
-As already shown, with $\eta \neq 1$, one find a just complete set of zero-modes [Fig. \ref{Fig_band}(b)], to span the exactly flat middle band, isolated from the lower dispersive band by a band gap of about $2(\eta-1)^2t^2/E_A$ [see Eq.~(\ref{Eq_gap})].
-As expected, such isolated band with exact flatness from a nearest-neighbor hopping model must be topologically trivial \cite{francesco_cluster_2014}.
+Here we go to the opposite and completely different limit, i.e. to obtain an isolated flat band by introducing anisotropy $\eta$ of single-particle hopping to fully gap the touching point [Fig.~\ref{Fig_band}(c)].
+As already shown, with $\eta \neq 1$, one find a just complete set of non-orthogonal zero-modes [Fig. \ref{Fig_band}(d)], to span the exactly flat middle band, isolated from the lower dispersive band by a band gap of about $2(\eta-1)^2t^2/E_A$ [see Eq.~(\ref{Eq_gap})].
+As expected, such an isolated band with exact flatness in this model must be topologically trivial \cite{francesco_cluster_2014}.
 In fact, all three bands have zero Chern number in this anisotropic case.